xris-hu/SamrtContract/Application/RedEnvelope/README.md

 ### FAQ

-1. Q: **How to calculate the amount of the red envelope？What is the maximum and minimum？ **
+1. Q: **How to calculate the amount of the red envelope？What is the maximum and minimum**

    A:  Random value between 0.01and 2 times of the average of residual money.